Drip Capital raises $25M to help exporters access working capital – TechCrunch

 Drip Capital, a startup that helps small and medium-sized exporters secure working capital, has raised $25 million to expand its reach globally.

-The Series B financing round for the two-and-a-half-year-old startup was led by Accel and Boosts Total Venture.
+The Series B financing round for the two-and-a-half-year old startup was led by Accel and Boosts Total Venture.
 In an interview with TechCrunch, Neil Kothari, co-founder and co-CEO of the startup, said Drip Capital has also raised $55 million in debt funding over the last two years, making the startup’s total raise $100 million.

 Exporters worldwide have to wait for about 60 days (if not more) before they get paid.
 This creates an immense challenge for millions of small and medium-sized exporters who don’t have any savings to process additional orders until they get paid from their previous clients.